 She bought her first car in September 1995.

-In invitations, flyers and similar announcements, always give the day of the week before the date.
+In invitations, flyers and similar announcements, give the day of the week before the date.
 The year is not necessary in many such publications, particularly if the name of the event includes it.

 decision making (n.), decision-making (adj.)